 While every ski did well in the powder, we have to give special mention to the dedicated powder tourers.
 The La Sportiva Vapor Nano

-and DPS Wailer 99 Tour1 are both ultralight tools with above average girth and dimensions tuned for soft snow.
-They both perform very well on good snow, and do so with absolute minimum weight.
+are both ultralight tools with above average girth and dimensions tuned for soft snow.
+They both perform very well on good snow and do so with absolute minimum weight.
 For your overall touring day, ultralight construction is a great advantage.
 One is most likely to encounter poor snow conditions when hunting for powder between storms.

 Lead Editor Jed Porter in perfect Colorado "Champagne Powder" on the Top Pick DPS Wailer 99 Tour 1.

 are forgiving of tricky snow conditions that one encounters when trying to find the last bits of powder.
 For all these reasons, we recommend either of these skis for people motivated to find, or fortunate enough to stumble into, powder snow for much of their skiing.
 Between the two, the DPS

 is a little more polished in its rider experience, with more forgiving poor snow performance.
 For that, we gave it our Top Pick Award for powder touring.
 In multiple human powered trips to the high and cold reaches of Colorado's Rockies and Wyoming's Tetons, we had a great time scoping soft and fluffy on the Tour1 Wailer 99

 It is a rough job, but someone needs to do it.
 Testing skis in Grand Teton National Park.
 April 2015.

 Crud/Poor Snow Performance